 Historically, the identification of Indigenous status on death registration forms has often been incomplete or inaccurate, leading to an under-count of the actual numbers of deaths of Aboriginal and Torres Strait Islander people.
-The identification of the deaths of Indigenous people has improved considerably in recent years.
-However, the extent of any continued under-reporting is not known, and likely continues to some degree.
+The identification of the deaths of Indigenous people has improved considerably; however, the extent of any continued under-reporting is not known, and likely continues to some degree.